In this article

 Tremors refer to involuntary shaking in one or various areas of the body.
 Alcohol shakes can occur intermittently, or they can be constant.

-Alcohol shakes are caused by an issue in the parts of the brain that controls the body’s muscles.
-While tremors aren’t life-threatening, they can be embarrassing or inconvenient.
+While tremors aren’t life-threatening, they can be embarrassing or signal a bigger problem.
 Those experiencing alcohol shakes may be unable to perform everyday tasks and functions.

-Alcohol Shakes and Tremors can be a symptom of a hangover but are usually caused by dehydration during a hangover, not alcohol withdrawal.
+Alcohol shakes and tremors can be hangover symptoms but are usually caused by dehydration, not alcohol withdrawal.

 Alcohol is a central nervous system depressant.
-Alcohol slows brain activity and lessens energy levels.
-But when someone drinks alcohol regularly, their body adapts to its presence in their system.
+For mild or moderate drinkers, alcohol slows brain activity and lessens energy levels.
+However, when someone drinks alcohol regularly, their body adapts to its presence in their system.

 However, when someone who experiences alcohol dependency suddenly quits drinking alcohol, the brain continues to work as if alcohol were still present in the body.
-The individual experiences symptoms of withdrawal.
+The person then experiences symptoms of withdrawal.

 Symptoms of alcohol withdrawal include: